 Your 2006 Taxes.
 Here’s an unusual strategy.
 What if you assume that you will be too busy with your new job in March and April to focus on your taxes at that time?
 Get everything in order now, particularly if you have a refund coming.
 This is a really good way to emotionally and financially close things down for 2006.

 Your Personal Care.
 There are things we do not often discuss as professionals.
 But, when was the last time you went through your closet?
 Are your clothes ready if you got a new job tomorrow?
 What about grooming, such as hair and nails?
 Are there medical appointments you can take care of now, such as getting your teeth cleaned?
 Does your pet need to go to the veterinarian?
 Assume you won’t have the time to take off for those types of medical appointments when you start your new job.
 Does your house need clutter cleared or repairs made?
 It is indirect, but the more you can clear up your personal life, the more you can focus on your job search.

 Skeptical?
 These suggestions work.
 I have had people tell me they were glad to throw out work clothes they didn’t want anymore.
 They felt more prepared for a new job.
 Others have been really surprised at how good it felt to get their taxes done in January, particularly if the previous year was tough financially.

-A free download worksheet is available with a simple checklist to help you decide what you can focus on now.
 Some people prefer to really do an “all hands on deck” effort, particularly for dealing with a backlog of things to be handled in their personal lives.
 Others prefer to do a little every week.
 It’s up to you!

 Get rid of anything you do not need from 2006 in both your personal and professional life.
 Try it !
 Preparation in January will help you get your new job in 2007.